jamesduffy/duffy.xyz/content/_index.md

 My work has helped me become proficient in the following languages and tools in no particular order:

 - AWS
-- Hashicorp's Consul
 - Django
 - Grafana
+- Hashicorp Consul
+- Hashicorp Vault
 - MongoDB
 - MySQL
 - Python 2
 - Python 3
 - Terraform
-- Hashicorp's Vault

 # What I use daily